Grainne10/myproject/README.md

 # My Project

 **by Grainne Boyle**
-I am a student at the [Atlantic Technological Universitiy] (https://www.atu.ie/), Galway, studying the Higher Diploma in Science in Data Analytics on a part-time basis over 2 years.
+I am a student at the [Atlantic Technological University] (https://www.atu.ie/), Galway, studying the Higher Diploma in Science in Data Analytics on a part-time basis over 2 years.
 This repository contains the files for  my submission of the project for the principles of data analytics module.

 I work at [TE Connectivity] (https://www.te.com/usa-en/home.html).
 I am new to programming and coding .